Alereik/MatrixCalculator/README.md

 # LinearAlgebraCalculator
 A calculator for solving linear algebra problems.

-The matrix and vector elements are whole number and fraction string literals, not doubles or floats.
+The matrix and vector elements are string literals of whole numbers and fractions, not doubles or floats.

 The operations performed on these matrices are not limited by the size of a given matrix (Although computation time increases the larger they become).